 Key Features:

-• Container Image Scanning → Checks for vulnerabilities, outdated packages, and insecure configurations.
+- Container image scanning for vulnerabilities, outdated packages, and insecure configurations

-• CI/CD Integration → Works with GitHub Actions, GitLab CI, Jenkins, and other pipelines.
+- CI/CD integration with GitHub Actions, GitLab CI, and Jenkins

-• Compliance Reporting → Maps findings to frameworks like NIST, CIS Benchmarks, and SOC 2.
+- Compliance reporting mapped to NIST, CIS Benchmarks, and SOC 2

 Cons:

-• Learning Curve → Writing and maintaining custom policies requires some expertise.
+- Writing and maintaining custom policies requires security expertise and ongoing effort

-• Anchore offers both an open-source edition (Anchore Engine) and a commercial enterprise platform with advanced policy management, reporting, and support
+Pricing: Open source edition (Anchore Engine) available free.
+Commercial enterprise platform with advanced policy management, reporting, and support available via custom pricing.

 7. Snyk